top of page

 • CUP-LESS event: runners must bring their own container to obtain fluids for duration of race

-RACE START & FINISH AT STEPHEN FOSTER FOLK CULTURE CENTER
+SHUTTLE PICKUP AND FINISH LINE IS AT STEPHEN FOSTER FOLK CULTURE CENTER STATE PARK

 Course preview: